Right at the top of most people’s bucket lists, you’ll find ‘stay in an overwater bungalow in Bora Bora’.

 - You have to pay for the shuttle to the main island ($37 per person each way!).
 Most other resorts offer this service for free at certain times.

 The overall best overwater bungalows in Bora Bora are at the Four Seasons Resort.
 In fact, the Four Seasons is regularly voted as Bora Bora’s number 1 resort and it’s not hard to see why.

-Honeymooners will adore this resort due to the super private bungalows and the top-notch service.
+I think that honeymooners in particular would adore this resort due to the super private bungalows and the top-notch service.

 As the overwater villas here are spaced further apart than the ones at other resorts in Bora Bora, it feels much more private.
 This is ideal for romance as you’re not too close to your neighbors.

-You’ll be well looked after.
 Not only do the Four Seasons assign you your own personal concierge they also have an app which you can use 24/7 for any requests.

 From excursion bookings, restaurant recommendations or even to order a flower crown.
 Nothing is too big or too small.

 I personally really loved using the app as I hate making phone calls so the app was a super easy way to communicate with my concierge with minimal effort.

 The Four Seasons is also ideal for families as the resort has a kid’s club with different activities each day.
 There are plenty of activities to do here which will keep both kids and adults entertained.